alexbfree/thesis/src/chapter-5.md

 ### Case Study Two: The Human Experience of GDPR{#5.2.2}

 The major study for this context was to guide participants through the process of GDPR and retrieving their own personal data, to enable a conversation that included not only attitudes to personal data and the use of data within service relationships, but discussion of how those attitudes were changed by the experience as it happened and how well expectations and hopes were met by the process.
-Similarly to the approach [[4.2.3](#4.2.3)] used in designing Case Study One, the general methodological elements described in [3.4](#3.4) informed the design of a five-stage approach, working with participants on an individual basis to obtain and subsequently review their own personal data, which would become the stimulus for discussion [[3.4.2](#3.4.2)]:
+Similarly to the approach [[4.2.3](#4.2.3)] used in designing Case Study One, the general methodological elements described in [3.4](#3.4) informed the study design.
+I planned to work with participants on an individual basis to help them obtain and subsequently review their own personal data, which would become the stimulus for discussion [[3.4.2](#3.4.2)].
+This would be done in five stages:

 1. Sensitisation using wall posters about data holding organisations, types of personal data, GDPR rights and possible uses for your retrieved data [[Figure 3.4](#figure-3.4); [3.4.1](#3.4.1)];
 2. A life mapping exercise, using the _Sketching Dialogue_ [@hwang2021] technique, enabling target companies to be selected for GDPR [[Figure 5.2](#figure-5.2); [5.2.1](#5.2.1)];
-3. A discussion and guided walkthrough of the target organisations' privacy policies, in particular their stated data collection practices [[3.4.2](#3.4.2)];
+3. A discussion and guided walkthrough of the target organisations' privacy policies, in particular their stated data collection and usage practices [[3.4.2](#3.4.2)];
-4. Guidance and support in making and seeing to conclusion a GDPR request to each of target organisation; and
+4. Guidance and support in making and seeing to conclusion a GDPR request from the individual to each target organisation; and
-5. An individual interview where the participant would be guided through the reviewing their data and be asked about their experiences and reactions to the data and the GDPR process [[3.4.2](#3.4.2)].
+5. An individual interview where the participant would be guided through reviewing their data and be asked about their experiences and reactions to the data and the GDPR process [[3.4.2](#3.4.2)].

 Through these stages the objectives were to understand how people view the data that exists about them as they go about their everyday life and what they would ideally want from it (in service of RQ1 [[3.3.1](#RQ1)]), as well as what role data plays in their relationships with companies and other data-holding organisations in their lives, and what they would ideally want from those relationships with respect to data (in service of RQ2 [[3.3.2](#RQ2)]).